avery-mr/burndownForWhat/SQL_TESTING.md

 **Description:** List of locations where users can go to climb **Fields:**
 - 'LocationID' INT PRIMARY KEY: LocationID for each unique location
-- 'Name' VARCHAR UNIQUE NON NULL: Name of climbing location
+- 'Name' VARCHAR UNIQUE NOT NULL: Name of climbing location
-- 'Type' VARCHAR NON NULL: type of climbing location (gym, bouldering, sport, traditional, ice, mixed, etc.)
+- 'Type' VARCHAR NOT NULL: type of climbing location (gym, bouldering, sport, traditional, ice, mixed, etc.)
-- 'AverageRating' INT CHECK (AverageRating BETWEEN 1 AND 10): Overall average of user ratings
+- 'AverageRating' DECIMAL(3,2) CHECK (AverageRating BETWEEN 1 AND 10): Overall average of user ratings
 - 'UserRating' INT CHECK (UserRating BETWEEN 1 AND 10): User-provided ratings of the location
 - 'Notes' TEXT: User-written notes about the location